 - Widget header: edit the header text color, size, formatting, position, and header fill color.
 This menu will only appear when you select a widget.
 See Customizing widgets.

 If you add a text widget to your dashboard, you can customize the text formatting.
 See Customizing text.

 This try it yourself will walk you through the steps of customizing a widget.
-Not all customization options will be used in this try it yourself.
-At the end of this try it yourself, the customized widget will resemble the image below:
+Not all customization options will be used in this example.
+At the end of this example, the customized widget will resemble the image below: